easonwang717/easonwang717.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Yitu Wang is a Ph.D. candidate in computer engineering in Duke ECE Department under the supervision of [Prof. Yiran Chen](https://ece.duke.edu/faculty/yiran-chen).
 He received B.S.E. in Microelectronics from Fudan University in 2020.
-His research interests include machine learining acceleration, near data processing for data-intensive applications such recommendation system, approximate nearest neighbor search and retrieval-augemented generation (RAG), and algorithm-architecture co-design for deep learning system.
-He is expected to gradute in 2025 Spring.
+His research interests include machine learning acceleration, near data processing for data-intensive applications such recommendation system, approximate nearest neighbor search and retrieval-augmented generation (RAG), and algorithm-architecture co-design for deep learning system.
+He is expected to graduate in 2025 Spring.

 # 📖 Educations
 - *2020.08 -*, Ph.D. candidate in Computer Engineering at Duke University, Durham, NC, USA.